archlinux/archinstall/CONTRIBUTING.md

 ## Discussions

 Currently, questions, bugs and suggestions should be reported through [GitHub issue tracker](https://github.com/archlinux/archinstall/issues).<br>
-For less formal discussions there are also a [archinstall Discord server](https://discord.gg/cqXU88y).
+For less formal discussions there is also an [archinstall Discord server](https://discord.gg/cqXU88y).

 ## Coding convention